 Similar resurrections are credited to the apostles and Catholic saints.
 In the Acts of the Apostles, Saint Peter raised a woman named Dorcas (also called Tabitha), and Paul the Apostle revived a man named Eutychus who had fallen asleep and fell from a window to his death.
 According to the Gospel of Matthew, after Jesus's resurrection, many of those previously dead came out of their tombs and entered Jerusalem, where they appeared to many.
 Following the Apostolic Age, many saints were said to resurrect the dead, as recorded in Orthodox Christian hagiographies.[citation needed]St. Columba supposedly raised a boy from the dead in the land of Picts[25] and St. Nicholas is said to have resurrected pickled children from a brine barrel during a famine by making the sign of the cross.[26][27]

 Christians regard the resurrection of Jesus as the central doctrine in Christianity.
 Others take the incarnation of Jesus to be more central; however, it is the miracles – and particularly his resurrection – which provide validation of his incarnation.
-According to Paul, the entire Christian faith hinges upon the centrality of the resurrection of Jesus and the hope for a life after death.
-The Apostle Paul wrote in his first letter to the Corinthians:
+According to Paul the Apostle, the entire Christian faith hinges upon the centrality of the resurrection of Jesus and the hope for life after death.
+Paul wrote in his first letter to the Corinthians:

 If only for this life we have hope in Christ, we are to be pitied more than all men.
 But Christ has indeed been raised from the dead, the first fruits of those who have fallen asleep.[28]

-Belief in the resurrection of the dead, and Jesus' role as judge, is codified in the Apostles' Creed, which is the fundamental creed of Christian baptismal faith.
-The Book of Revelation also makes many references about the Day of Judgment when the dead will be raised.
+Belief in the resurrection of the dead, and Jesus's role as judge, is codified in the Apostles' Creed, the fundamental creed of Christian baptismal faith[vague].
+The Book of Revelation also makes many references about the Judgment Day, when the dead will be raised.

 Belief in the Day of Resurrection (yawm al-qiyāmah) is also crucial for Muslims.
 They believe the time of Qiyāmah is preordained by God but unknown to man.
 The trials and tribulations preceding and during the Qiyāmah are described in the Quran and the hadith, and also in the commentaries of scholars.
 The Quran emphasizes bodily resurrection, a break from the pre-Islamic Arabian understanding of death.[36]